fioprotocol/fio-devhub/_docs/integration-guide/integrator-overview.md

 The functionality groups above are ordered in such a way as to provide a sample integration path that begins with Send to FIO Crypto Handle, which is one of the easiest features to integrate, and moves on to more complex features that require the building of packed and signed transactions.
 Nonetheless, it is ultimately up to the integrator to decide which features of the FIO Protocol you want to implement and in what order.

-## Phase 4: Configure your Technology Provider ID (TPID)
+## Step 3: Configure your Technology Provider ID (TPID)

 Make sure you are set to earn FIO tokens from your users by configuring your [Technology Provider ID (TPID)]({{site.baseurl}}/docs/general-functions/tpid).

+## Step 4: Set up your test environment

+The FIO community has built several applications for interacting with the FIO Testnet chain.
+These are useful during integration development.
+For example, you will want to register FIO Crypto Handles and transfer FIO Tokens during testing.
+But, registering a new address for the first time requires FIO tokens.
+Therefore, some manual setup is required to acquire a Testnet FIO public key and Testnet FIO tokens.

+The following testnet applications are available for integration testing:
+* Testnet Monitor - <https://monitor.testnet.fioprotocol.io/>{:rel="nofollow noopener noreferrer" target="_blank"}
+* Testnet Block Explorer - <https://fio-test.bloks.io/>{:rel="nofollow noopener noreferrer" target="_blank"}

+Refer to [Setting up your test environment]({{site.baseurl}}/docs/chain/testnet#setting-up-your-test-environment) to set up a FIO public key with FIO tokens in a test environment.
-## Phase 5: Client testing and FIO acceptance testing
+## Step 5: Perform Client testing and FIO acceptance testing

 Once you have completed your initial integration you should perform internal testing against the FIO Testnet.